Water Temperature Buoy Observations : Kalaeloa Barbers Point, Oʻahu

 start date: : temperature: wave height: wind: rain: currents: site:

 Disclaimer: Near real-time data have not been quality controlled.

 Disclaimer: Data are released in compliance with real-time quality control standards.

 Disclaimer: Real-time data are provided as raw and unaltered.
 Results of quality control checks are provided within the data set.

 The PacIOOS wave buoy off Kalaeloa Barbers Point (CDIP #238, NDBC #51212) measures water temperature approximately 1.7 miles (2.75 km) offshore of Kalaeloa Harbor on the leeward (western) coast of Oʻahu in the State of Hawaiʻi.
-Data are transmitted every half hour.
+Data are transmitted every 5 minutes.
+Prior to March 2, 2022 11:20 AM HST, data were transmitted every half hour.
 The temperature sensor is located at the base of the 0.9 meter spherical buoy, approximately 45 cm or 18 inches below the ocean surface.